Momentum-Team-17/questionbox-team-daniel-co/README_ENDPOINTS.md

 users/fav-questions ----> GET - lists current logged-in user's favorite questions

 users/fav-answers ----> GET - lists current loggen-in user's favorite answers

+questions/answered ----> GET - lists questions that have an accepted answer

+questions/unanswered ----> GET - lists questions that do not have an accepted answer